peterzheng98/RCompiler-Spec/src/tokens.md

 r[lex.token.str-c.escape-byte]
-* A _byte escape_ escape starts with `U+0078` (`x`) and is followed by exactly two _hex digits_.
+* A _byte escape_ escape starts with `U+0078` (`x`) and is followed by exactly two _hex digits_ with value up to `0x7F`.
 It denotes the byte equal to the provided hex value.

 r[lex.token.str-c.escape-whitespace]
 * A _whitespace escape_ is one of the characters `U+006E` (`n`), `U+0072`